Health and Safety

 To ensure physical distancing, maintain at least one workspace between co-workers.
 Wear a face mask or face covering at all times while walking in the hallways and while sharing a workspace/room.
 Although some activities may require personnel to work within 6 feet of others, make every effort to scope out alternatives whenever possible.
 Keep the length of such interactions to an absolute minimum.

-No more than two persons may enter an elevator at a time.
-As this will increase line-ups, we recommend you use the stairways where and when possible.
 When using an elevator, observe any markings indicating where you should stand, wear your mask/face covering and avoid touching the elevator button with your hand/fingers.
 Clean hands with soap and water or hand sanitizer upon departing the elevator.